-Right-wing candidate takes commanding lead in Costa Rica election
+Laura Fernandez nears victory in Costa Rica’s presidential election

 - list 3 of 3All the big elections to look out for in 2026

-Alvaro Ramos of the centre-left National Liberation Party was in second with 30.05 percent, while former First Lady Claudia Dobles was in third with 3.9 percent.
+Her closest challenger was economist Alvaro Ramos of the National Liberation Party with 33 percent.

+Ramos conceded on Sunday night and pledged to lead a “constructive opposition,” but one that would not let those in power get away with anything.

-Fernandez needs at least 40 percent to win the election outright and avoid a run-off on April 5.
+Fernandez needed at least 40 percent to win the election outright and avoid a run-off on April 5.

-The 39-year-old politician is the handpicked successor of incumbent President Rodrigo Chaves and campaigning on continuing his tough security policies.
+The 39-year-old politician is the handpicked successor of incumbent President Rodrigo Chaves, and campaigned on continuing his tough security policies.

-The historically peaceful Central American nation’s crime surge in recent years could be a deciding factor for many voters.
-Some fault Chaves’ presidency for failing to bring those rates down, but many see his confrontational style as the best chance for Costa Rica to tame the violence.
+Al Jazeera’s Julia Galiano, reporting from capital San Jose, said that the main issue during the campaign was peace and order.

+“Without a doubt, the increasing insecurity was the main issue for everyone that we spoke to here,” Galiano said, noting that Fernandez managed to win by promising to ensure the country’s security.

+“Costa Rica has long been considered as the Switzerland of Central America.
+It’s a nation known for its long history of a stable democracy,” she said.

+“Economically, it’s always been much better off than a lot of its neighbours.”

-Fernandez was previously Chaves’ minister of national planning and economic policy and, more recently, his minister of the presidency.
+Fernandez was previously Chaves’s minister of national planning and economic policy and, more recently, his minister of the presidency.

 Costa Ricans also voted for the 57-seat National Assembly.
 Chaves’ party is expected to make gains, but perhaps not achieve the supermajority he and Fernandez have called for, which would allow their party to choose Supreme Court magistrates, for example.